dabit3/lens-protocol-workshop/README.md

   )
 }

-const styles = {
-  container: {
-    padding: '40px 80px'
-  },
-  profile: {
-    margin: '30px 0px'
-  }
-}
 ```

 #### What's happening?

-In `fetchProfiles`, we are calling the Lens API to fetch profiles and update the state.
+In `useExploreProfiles`, we are calling the Lens API to fetch a list of recommended profiles.

-Once the profiles come back, we then go back to the server to fetch the first post for each user and attach it to their profile.

-We then update the local state to save the profiles.
+The `formatPicture` function updates the image metadata to provide either an IPFS or Arweave gateway to each hash.

 ### Testing it out